29 and come forth—those who have done good, to the resurrection of life, and those who have done evil, to the resurrection of condemnation.

 to the resurrection of condemnation.

 The resurrection of condemnation will occur at the end of the Millennium (Re 20:11-15).
-Their lives attest to their state of being lost eternally.
+The lives of these people attest to their state of being lost eternally.

 There are two resurrections: to life and to judgment.